alexeadem/nginx-plus-demos/README.md

 ![Infrastructure and communication diagram](njs-diag.png)

-This demo simulates communication between cars (clients) sending their VINs nunmbers to the Nginx Plus for routing to a specific backend: Either DEV or PROD.
-Nginx will receive the car request and pass it to a VIN Router which will set the specific environemnt based on the VIN number in the `body` response back to Nginx Plus.
-Using NJS Nginx will parse the environmnet variable and and proxy the car request to etiher PROD or DEV.
+This demo simulates communication between cars (clients) sending their VINs numbers to the Nginx Plus for routing to a specific backend: Either DEV or PROD.
+Nginx will receive the car request and pass it to a VIN Router which will set the specific environment based on the VIN number in the `body` response back to Nginx Plus.
+Using NJS Nginx Plus will parse the environment variable and proxy the car request to either PROD or DEV.

 ### Configuration